 The Program holds an annual retreat for students and faculty at which research is showcased.
 The retreat is generally held over a weekend in the fall.
-It is an excellent opportunity to hear about contemporary Bioengineering research, seek out lab rotations, and hear of openings for rotations and dissertation projects.
+It is an excellent opportunity to learn about contemporary Bioengineering research, seek out lab rotations, and hear of openings for rotations and dissertation projects.
 Research mentors pay the registration fees for students who are working in their labs.
 Students without a mentor (e.g. rotation students) attend using travel funds or by fee waiver.
-The Annual Retreat planning is spearheaded by a student Retreat Committee in coordination with the Program's Executive Committee.
+The Annual Retreat planning is spearheaded by a student Retreat Committee in coordination with the UCSF Program Manager and the Program's Executive Committee.
 Attendance at the retreat is expected annually for all students.